alberto-it/Contact-Mgmt-System/README.md

 7. Export contacts to a csv file
 8. Quit

-Follow the prompts to interact with the system and manage contacts.
+The user follows the prompts to interact with the system to manage contacts.

 Adding contact (choice #1)...